rifqanzalbina/matplotlib-Py/README.md

 # Matplotlib-Py
-A Case Matplotlib and with explanation
+A Case Problem Matplotlib and with explanation

 ## What is Matplotlib?
 - Matplotlib is a library in the Python programming language that is used to create data